 Because we have to ensure our wards are safe and healthy, there are a number of items that you cannot bring.
 These include:

-- Plastic bags of any kind.
-But paper or fabric bags, boxes and plastic containers are fine
+- No plastic bags of any kind.
+Paper or fabric bags, boxes and plastic containers are fine

-- Sharp items such as scissors, files or knives
+- No sharp items such as scissors, files or knives

 If you are not sure, just ask a member of staff